Skip to content

 Orientana:

-- uses modern, safe preservative systems without parabens,
+• uses modern, safe preservative systems without parabens,

-- responds to the needs of consumers looking for "paraben-free" cosmetics,
+• responds to the needs of consumers looking for "paraben-free" cosmetics,

-- focuses on transparency and education, not fear.
+• focuses on transparency and education, not fear.

-- the whole formula,
+• the entire formula,

-- quality of raw materials,
+• the quality of raw materials,

-- production control.
+• production control.

-The absence of parabens is a conscious choice , not a guarantee of effectiveness.
+The absence of parabens is a conscious choice, not a guarantee of effectiveness.

 How to read INCI and recognize parabens?

-The most common myths about parabens
+Common myths about parabens

 Myth 2: Parabens cause cancer - no scientific evidence.